Dutch Bros Inc. (BROS) Shares Down Despite Recent Market Volatility

-Dutch Bros Inc. (NYSE: BROS)’s stock price has decreased by -0.17 compared to its previous closing price of 29.45.
-Despite this, the company has seen a loss of -3.29% in its stock price over the last five trading days.
-Barron’s reported on 05/12/22 that Dutch Bros Stock Plunges as Earnings Guidance Is Slashed
+Dutch Bros Inc. (NYSE: BROS)’s stock price has decreased by -3.44 compared to its previous closing price of 29.68.
+Despite this, the company has seen a fall of -1.68% in its stock price over the last five trading days.

 Is It Worth Investing in Dutch Bros Inc. (NYSE: BROS) Right Now?

-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio